-Lent is officially upon us and during the next 40 days most of us (come on now), will trip up at some point on our resolutions.
+Lent is officially upon us today with Ash Wednesday and during the next 40 days most of us (come on now), will trip up at some point on our resolutions.
 That forbidden chocolate/coffee/nightcap can prove all too tempting, and many of us just don’t have the discipline to make it through to the big day.
 The Irish haven’t traditionally been found wanting where willpower’s concerned, however.

 This marked the beginning of almost six weeks of strict abstinence.
 This was no private nod to the calendar, newspapers even printed Lenten regulations.
 Everyone had to abide, and the call went far beyond abstinence from a treat or two.

 According to tradition, children older than seven were not allowed milk during Lent.
 Younger children had only a little, and babies were to cry “three times” before they received any milk on fast days.
 Even the babes were tougher than your average adult today.

 Examples of these regulations can be gleaned from a number of late 19th-century Irish publications, which published the dictates of Paul Cardinal Cullen, Archbishop of Dublin, &c.
 Primate of Ireland as a matter of course.

 This has been abbreviated from lists printed with various adaptations in the Cork Examiner and Dublin Courier (in 1859 and 1870 respectively) - though it appeared in myriad publications over those decades:

 • Persons bound to fast are allowed to take only one full meal, of meager fare.
 (You were also allowed a small snack, but you had to remain hungry at all times).

 • We grant permission to use flesh meat in Lent at one principal meal only, on Sundays, Mondays, Tuesday, Thursday and Saturdays.